adamkarvonen/SAE_BoardGameEval/README.md

 To perform the analysis in the paper, run `python full_pipeline.py`.
 By default, it runs on the single Chess SAE in `autoencoders/testing_chess`.
 It takes a few minutes on an RTX 3090 and uses < 10GB of VRAM.
 By decreasing the batch size, it can run using < 2 GB of VRAM if necessary.
 At the bottom of the script, you can select which autoencoder groups you want to analyze.
 The output of `full_pipeline.py` for the default autoencoder group is `f1_results.csv` at `autoencoders/testing_chess`.

+Refer to `circuits/pipeline_config.py` to set config values and for explanations of their purpose.
+To decrease runtime, we support parallel analysis on multiple GPUs.

 This location of this `f1_results.csv` is already set in `f1_analysis.ipynb` to recreate all graphs from the paper.
 The data used to create the graphs from our paper can be found in `autoencoders/saved_data`.

 **Shape Annotations**